SMI/SmiServices/.github/PULL_REQUEST_TEMPLATE.md

 ## Proposed Changes

-Summarise your changes, and include a link to the [CHANGELOG](CHANGELOG.md).
+Summarise your changes, and include a link to the [CHANGELOG](https://github.com/SMI/SmiServices/blob/master/CHANGELOG.md) diff.

 ## Types of changes